juancarlospaco/geoguessrnim/README.md

 - Enable `Developer mode`, click on `Load Unpacked` button.
 - Open the folder of this repo.
 - Restart browser and go to https://www.geoguessr.com and play.

+# Note

+Sometimes the page re-renders itself hiding the options, reload the page and the options will show up again.